lukefleed/ShfitedPowGMRES/README.md

 pip install -r requirements.txt
 ```

 At the moment, the standard and shifted power method to compute the PageRank with multiple damping factors are fully implemented (as described in `[1]`).
-To run the program, go into the folder `src/` and execute the `./main.py` file.
+To run the program we need to execute the `main.py` file.
 It takes as input two arguments:

 - `--dataset`: the options are `BerkStan` and `Stanford`.
 This commands selects the web-graph to run the algorithms on.
 - `--algo`: the options are `power`, `shifted`, `both`.
 If you choose the last option, it will first run the standard power method and then the shifted one.